for-giobbe/gene-transcriptional-profiles-in-automictic-taxa/README.md

 - intermediate_files

-	- a zipped folder containing all the intermediate files necessary to generate the figures using the Rscripts
+	- a zipped folder containing all the intermediate files necessary to generate the figures using the scripts in the scripts_R folder.